FishPhd/Audioquarium/README.md

 * Metdata Editor (All the works)
 * Themes
 * More robust sorting and grid layout (album and artist sorting will be done soon)
+* Full screen mode and minimized mode (You can already kinda do this with the resizable window)

 ### Maybe: